swaptacular/swpt_accounts/protocol.rst

 * *If the prepared transfer exists*, the server implementation MUST:

-  1. If ``committed_amount`` is not zero, try to transfer the requested amount from sender's account to recipient's account.
+  1. Try to transfer the requested amount from sender's account to recipient's account.

   2. Remove the prepared transfer from server's database.